 As mentioned before, data analytics software first works by gathering data and then offers the analysis.
 This second part is when forecasting and predictive analytics applications get to work.
 Using these tools helps you understand the impact of past decisions on your current business performance.
 Then use those findings as a jumping off point to understand the impact of future decisions.

 In the past, manual data analysis could mean hours or days of manually calculating different variables.
 The growing automaton of data management means you don't have to spend as much time entering data into your analytics platform.
 Instead, data analytics tools let you get straight to forecasting.

 Several industries benefit from data analysis tools, though the primary benefactors are:

 Companies in any industry can use data analysis tools to their advantage.

 Data analysis and business intelligence (BI) tools cover some of the same services.
 Both provide in-depth analysis of real-time and historical data with the goal of improving decision-making.
 However, BI tools have considerably more features like:

 Essentially, most business intelligence software includes some form of data analysis.
-All of these additional tools may slow down your analysis processes, especially if you’re a smaller business with limited datasets, so implementing a single data analysis software may be more appropriate for your company.
+All of these additional tools may slow down your analysis processes, especially if you're a smaller business with limited datasets, so implementing a single data analysis tools may be more appropriate for your company.